Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 - Other factors to consider before adopting a pet

-Pros and Cons of having a pet
+Pros and cons of having a pet

 Pros of getting a dog or cat

 Of course, there are many reasons beyond the financial aspect to consider when you think about getting a pet.
-Companionship, a great way to help teach kids responsibility, a way to get exercise (if you get a dog) or even an additional element of security in your home (again, mostly for dogs, unless you have a feisty cat!).
+Companionship, great way to help teach kids responsibility, great way to get exercise (if you get a dog) or even an additional element of security in your home (again, mostly for dogs, unless you have a feisty cat!).
 All of these are excellent pros on a pro/con list when thinking about getting an animal.

 Cons of getting a dog or cat